-A new recreation management approach is in place for the Koocanusa area, including additional areas identified for Crown land camping.
-The new approach aligns with the BC Government's Recreation Order for the Area which limits motorized recreation to the roads, trails, and camping areas identified in this Strategy.
+A new recreation management approach is proposed for the Koocanusa area, including additional sites designated for Crown land camping.
+The new approach aligns with the BC Government's Recreation Order for the Area which limits motorized recreation to designated roads and trails, and Crown land camping to designated sites only.